Banuvathyrr/Text-Summarizer/README.md

 **Outcome:**
 Successfully developed and deployed an application that automates the summarization of multiple PDF documents, significantly reducing the time required to analyze large text-based reports.

-**GitHub Repository:**
-Include a link to your GitHub repository here if applicable, showcasing the code and detailed documentation for the project.